danielflower/npm-cranker-connector/README.md

 certifcate validation (see Turning Off Node Certifcate Validation, below) or use only operating system trusted certifcates.*

-`route-prefix` - a string which will be used by cranker router to send traffic to this connector.
+Parameter `route-prefix` - a string which will be used by cranker router to send traffic to this connector.

 It does not include the leading `/`.